-Only parents/legal guardians, and grandparents who are listed on a student's enrollment card, may eat lunch with the student; however, children can be removed from the campus by their parent during the lunch period only by following the established process of signing the child out from the Principal's office.
-Unless we have possession of a court document that limits a possessory conservator's (that is, the parent who does not ordinarily have custody of the student) access to their child while at school, we will permit either parent to eat lunch with their children at school.
+Only parents/legal guardians, and grandparents who are listed on a student's enrollment card, may eat lunch with the student; however, children can be removed from the campus by their parents during the lunch period only by following the established process of signing the child out from the Principal's office.
+Unless we have possession of a court document that limits a possessory conservator (that is, the parent who does not ordinarily have custody of the student) access to their child while at school, we will permit either parent to eat lunch with their children at school.

-Food may not be dropped off at the campus for a student by anyone other than their parent/legal guardian.
+Lunch boxes may not be dropped off at the campus for a student by anyone other than their parent/legal guardian.
+In addition, no fast food will be delivered to any student.